AlBovo/AlBovo.github.io/content/en/ctf/nullconCTF2023.md

 ## Web 🌐
 ### TYpical Boss
-In this challenge, it was noticeable that if you accessed the main directory '/' of the challenge's website, the web server would render all the files and directories present on the page (including a file named `database.db`, which was an SQLite database).<br>
+In this challenge, it was noticeable that if you accessed the main directory '/' of the challenge's website, the web server would render all the files and directories present on the page (including a file named `database.db`, which was an SQLite database).
 As soon as I found this file, I analyzed its contents until I discovered the hashed password of the admin.
-This hash (in SHA-1) started with a very famous prefix known for its vulnerabilities in PHP, namely `0e`.<br>
+This hash (in SHA-1) started with a very famous prefix known for its vulnerabilities in PHP, namely `0e`.
 In fact, the password would be interpreted by PHP as a number, specifically `0`.
-The only way I had to bypass the login was to find a SHA-1 hash that also started with `0e`.<br>
+The only way I had to bypass the login was to find a SHA-1 hash that also started with `0e`.
 This is one useful repository with a lot of these hashes: [Repository](https://github.com/spaze/hashes/tree/master)

 ### Debugger